 Waupaca applied to UniverCity for the years 2023-26 to move forward on big ideas that require additional time and technical capacity.
 The city plans to address issues like land use planning, street design, childcare, and the environment.

-1. Exploring sustainability projects.
+1. Evaluating green technologies in City of Waupaca operations.
 Civil and Environmental Engineering 421: Environmental Sustainability Engineering.
 Andrea Hicks.

 1. Designing an integrated and accessible Waupaca River Walk.
 Planning and Landscape Architecture 611: Senior Project in Landscape Architecture Studio – Capstone.
 Eric Schuchardt.

-2. Building bridges with local businesses to support native Spanish speakers.
+2. Strengthening city services for a growing Spanish-speaking population in Waupaca.
 UniverCity Alliance Scholars Program: Independent Student Research.
 Amy Gangl.

-3. Partnering with schools and community organizations to support native Spanish speakers.
+3. Promoting language accessibility and social connections with Spanish-speaking residents.
 UniverCity Alliance Scholars Program: Independent Student Research.
 Amy Gangl.

 1. Developing a continuity of governance plan.
 Interdisciplinary Engineering 303: Applied Leadership Competencies in Engineering.
 Angela Kita.